 \cite{Lancaster2002} and \cite{woutersen2002robustness} integrate-out the fixed effects using a uniform prior after orthogonalizing to order 1 to obtain an estimator with bias $o(T^{-1})$; \cite{Arellano2003} presents an alternative derivation of the same result.
-First-order Neyman orthogonality, by itself, does not suffice as it does not handle the third term in the expansion, that is, it does not properly correct for the noise in the estimated fixed effects. \cite{LiLindsayWaterman2003}, building on \cite{WatermanLindsay1996}, show that their (second-order) projected score for $\theta$, when evaluated at $\widehat{\eta}_i(\theta)$, is a first-order unbiased estimating equation for $\theta$.
+First-order Neyman-orthogonality, by itself, does not suffice as it does not handle the third term in the expansion, that is, it does not properly correct for the noise in the estimated fixed effects. \cite{LiLindsayWaterman2003}, building on \cite{WatermanLindsay1996}, show that their (second-order) projected score for $\theta$, when evaluated at $\widehat{\eta}_i(\theta)$, is a first-order unbiased estimating equation for $\theta$.
 Thus, here, a sample-splitting procedure is not needed to achieve bias reduction.
-This is a consequence of the (second- or higher-order) projected score being orthogonal to the influence function of $\widehat{\eta}_i(\theta)$, as a small calculation will allow to verify.
-While interesting, this property does not seem to extend to higher-order projections or to other parameters of interest, such as average marginal effects.
+This is a consequence of the (second- or higher-order) projected score being orthogonal to the influence function of $\widehat{\eta}_i(\theta)$.
+While interesting, it is not clear whether this property extends to higher-order projections or to other parameters of interest, such as average marginal effects.

 More generally, with $\widehat{\eta}_i - \eta_{i0} = O_P(T^{-\nicefrac{1}{2}})$, the score admits a higher-order expansion of the form,